 Why do I need to know about OMV?

-A simple breakdown of how much you can borrow for a car loan is that if the OMV of the car is $20,000 or below, the loan limit is 70% of the purchase price.
+A simple breakdown of how much you can borrow for a car loan is that, if the OMV of the car is $20,000 or below, the loan limit is 70% of the purchase price.
 Meanwhile, if a car’s OMV exceeds $20,000, the maximum amount you can borrow is below 60%.

 Now that you get a clue of how much you can borrow, the next question is, for how long?

 These are a few things to remember, as COE is set up for cars in Singapore, you might be able to get a car loan for a much shorter period.
-As the period of a car to be registered legally is 10 years and needs renewal afterwards, it might be tricky if you buy a used car with a car loan.
+As the period of a car to be registered legally is 10 years and needs renewal afterward, however, it might be tricky if you buy a used car with a car loan.
 For instance, if the car has already been used for 6 years, you will only get a loan tenure period with a maximum of 4 years.
-If the car has already been used for a longer period than 10 years, and thus needs a COE renewal, getting a car loan to buy the car will be much more difficult.
+If the car has already been used for more than 10 years, and thus needs a COE renewal, getting a car loan to buy the car will be much more difficult.

-So, with all said and done, it’s imperative for you to make sure that you have a good credit score.
-Having a bad credit score will definitely affect your car loan applications.
-If you have good credit grades, this will help to give a clue of how good of a payer you are and how ease your way into getting a car loan.
+So, with all said and done, it’s imperative for you also to make sure that you have a good credit score.
+Having a bad credit score will affect your car loan applications.
+If you have good credit grades, this will help to give a clue of how good of a payer you are and how to ease your way into getting a car loan.

 Here are a few tips on how you can improve your credit score: